nwg-piotr/nwg-drawer/README.md

 ![screenshot-03.png](https://scrot.cloud/images/2021/05/30/screenshot-03.png)

 Use the **left mouse button** to open a file with the `xdg-open` command.
-As configuring file associations for it is PITA, you may override them, by defining your own definitions in the `~/.config/nwg-panel/preferred-apps.json` file.
+As configuring file associations for it is PITA, you may override them, by creating the `~/.config/nwg-panel/preferred-apps.json` file with your own definitions.

-### Sample ~/.config/nwg-panel/preferred-apps.json file content
+### Sample file content

 ```json
 {